 Wareable may get a commission

-The iPhone-compatible smart ring, Motiv, turned heads when it was announced in early 2017 and it's not hard to see why.
+Here's our fave.
+The iPhone (and now Android) compatible smart ring, Motiv, turned heads when it was announced in early 2017 and it's not hard to see why.
 It's sleek, just 8mm wide and comes in rose gold or slate grey finishes of titanium.
 Plus, there are seven sizes to fit both male and female fingers.

 This high end, sleep tracking and analysing smart ring raised a boatload of money on Kickstarter and became one of the few to actually ship to backers.
 The app uses data on how well you've slept and does something useful with it - Oura provides you with a simple, intuitive readiness score for the day.

-Early backers are already taking advantage of the original Oura, but the company indicates it will launch a new Oura Ring in April 2018.
+Early backers are already taking advantage of the original Oura, but the new Oura Ring is starting to ship in April 2018.
 It looks suspiciously similar to the Motiv above, but those interested can pre-order the device in three different styles from a range of colours.

 Read this: Oura Ring review

 From $299, ouraring.com

 The second-gen NFC ring, crowdfunded on Kickstarter, can be used to unlock phones and doors, transfer information and link people.

 The ring packs two NFC tag inlays - one for public information and one for more sensitive stuff.
 The private tag - for things such as your smart door lock and payment information - sits on the inner part of the ring closest to the palm, so that it requires a deliberate gesture to use.
 The public portion, for stuff you want to give out, like your email address, sits on the top side of your finger.